likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/documentation/replication_lab.md

 With these basic checks we can move forward and configure our DC2 ceph cluster as the slave zone in our zone-group

-Seconday zone: Execute the following commands in the RGW node of DC2 (ceph1)
+Secondary zone: Execute the following commands in the RGW node of DC2 (ceph1)

 Pull the realm information: